bettychow/foodie-me/README.md

 `Project Description`
 Foodie Me is a web app where user can sign up as member and has own web page with customized url for writing reviews on restaurants.
 Other members and visitors can vote on reviews of the user.
 The user will gain a honor of foodie of foodies if user's reviews' quantity and the number of votes gained meet certain criteria.
 User can share reviews via social media say Facebook.
 I am still fine tuning the app, although the app is actually already fully function.
-After deployment of the app, I will build the share via social media feature.

 `Technologies used`
 Javascript (ES6)